Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 The strongest claims are:

 - writing systems are not all organized in the same spatial way
-- point, line, and plane are useful analytic tendencies for describing writing geometry
+- point, line, and plane are useful analytic tendencies for describing how writing uses space
 - Chinese characters are a useful point-like example at the unit level
 - line-based scripts rely primarily on sequence
 - SignWriting is a strong example of plane-based writing